What You Need To Know About Pests In Baton Rouge, LA

 - Outdoor pet feeding stations

-If you are ready to make your Baton Rouge area property less attractive to rodents, take advantage of the following prevention tips:
+If you are ready to make your Baton Rouge area property less attractive to rodents, proper prevention is important.
+Take advantage of the following prevention tips:

 - Keep rodents out of trash cans and other containers by always keeping tight-fitting lids on them.